The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

-As a consequence of the last fact, no three lines from $\mathcal{L}_m$ can share a common point.
+That is, $\hat C$ is a pentagon.
+We claim that $B$ is convex.
+Suppose for a contradiction that $B$ is nonconvex.
+Then $\hat C$ has one or two reflex angles.
+Let $A$ be any of them.
+Each of the two lines of~$\mathcal L_m$ covering the sides of $A$ has at most one crossing point with other lines of $\mathcal L_m$ outside $B$.
+It follows that at most three crossing points of lines of~$\mathcal L_m$ are outside $B$.
+Therefore at least two small vertices are improper.
+Let $s$ be one of them and $s\in\ell\in \mathcal L_m$.
+Let $m_{i-1}$ and $m_{i+1}$ be neighbors of~$s$ placed on~$\ell$.
+It is easy to see (for instance, in Fig.~\ref{fig:hatCtotriangle}) that we transform~$\hat{C}$ into a triangle if we replace the line segments $[m_{i-1},m_i]$ and $[m_i,m_{i+1}]$ by the segment $[m_{i-1},m_{i+1}]$.
+It follows that $\hat C$ had only one reflex angle, so we could place only one improper small vertex; a contradiction.

+Thus, $B$ is a convex pentagon.
+Since an improper small vertex has to be placed outside a reflex angle of $\hat C$, every small vertex is proper.
+Therefore, each such vertex is placed at the crossing point of two lines from $\mathcal{L}_m$, which extend two non-adjacent sides of $\hat C$.
+Since $\hat C$ is a pentagon, it has has exactly five pairs of non-adjacent sides.
+Therefore, the extensions of the sides in each pair intersect and, moreover, the crossing point lies outside~$B$ by Claim~\ref{cl:small-B}.
+Since $B$ is a convex pentagon, no three lines from $\mathcal{L}_m$ can have a common point.
 Therefore, it is impossible that each edge incident to a small vertex $s$ is covered by its own line in $\mathcal{L}_m$.
-It is also impossible that these three edges are covered by two lines in $\mathcal{L}_m$.
-Indeed, if $s$ be adjacent to $m_{i-1}$, $m_i$, and $m_{i+1}$, then this would mean that $m_{i-1}$, $s$, and $m_{i+1}$ lie on a line in $\mathcal{L}_m$, which is excluded by the argument above.
-It follows that each small vertex $s$ is the crossing point of exactly two lines from $\mathcal{L}_m$ and (at least) one line in $\mathcal{L}_b$, that we denote by~$\ell_s$.
+Since $B$ is convex, similarly to the proof of Claim~\ref{cl:L_b} we can show that each line from $\mathcal{L}_m$ covers at most one edge incident to $s$.
+It follows that each small vertex $s$ is the crossing point of exactly two lines from $\mathcal{L}_m$ and exactly one line in $\mathcal{L}_b$, which we denote by~$\ell_s$.